CarMax promises to make buying or selling a used car an easy and stress-free process through its “no haggle” policy. But is CarMax right for you?

-CarMax has more than 200 physical locations located across the U.S., but you can actually do most of what’s involved in buying or selling a car with CarMax online.
+CarMax has 246 physical locations located across the U.S., but you can do most of what’s involved in buying or selling a car with CarMax online.

 At any given time, CarMax has around 50,000 used cars to choose from, according to the company’s website.
 So the chances of finding a vehicle that suits your needs are pretty good.
-The company also offers you a full week to drive the car to make sure you like it.
+The company also offers you 30 days (1500 miles) to drive the car to make sure you like it.
 If you don’t, you can return it for a full refund.